-Summit Realty has been managing properties in Whitman County for over 20 years.
+Summit Realty has been managing properties in Whitman County for over 25 years.
 We are committed to providing excellent service to our owners and to our tenants through open communication and lots of documentation of everything!
+Our goal is to protect your asset and manage your risk.

 SERVICES WE PROVIDE: